-Scientists uncover a novel cooperative effort to stop cancer spreadNovember 28th, 2012 in Cancer /
+Scientists uncover a novel cooperative effort to stop cancer spreadNovember 28, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Scientists from the Florida campus of The Scripps Research Institute (TSRI) have uncovered a group of what have been considered relatively minor regulators in the body that band together to suppress the spread of cancer from its primary site.